 Private housing advice service

 Our main role is to prevent homelessness.
-The earlier you contact us, the more likely it is we can prevent, or solve, your homelessness issue.
-Please do not wait until you are actually homeless before contacting us.
+The earlier you contact us, the more likely it is that we can prevent, or solve, your issue.

-The housing advice service can see you if you are a:
+The housing advice service can help you if you are a:

 - tenant of a private landlord

 - tenant of a housing association (also known as a registered social landlord)

 These are common issues we can help with.
 Solutions often depend on your individual circumstances.
 But we can help resolve these issues and many more.

 - Your landlord has asked you to leave